-Forum Menschenrechte (FMR) is a network of 53 (2019) german non-governmental organizations (NGOs) who are committed to better and more comprehensive protection of human rights – worldwide, in specific regions of the world, within countries and also within the Federal Republic of Germany.
+FORUM MENSCHENRECHTE (FMR) is a network of 53 (2021) german non-governmental organizations (NGOs) who are committed to better and more comprehensive protection of human rights – worldwide, in specific regions of the world, within countries and also within the Federal Republic of Germany.
 The FMR was established in 1994 following the World Conference on Human Rights Conference in Vienna.

-- to monitor critically the human rights policy of the German Government and the German Bundestag at both the national and international level;
+- to monitor critically the human rights policy of the German Government and the German Bundestag at both the national and international level, for example our parliamentary election demands 2021;

 - to implement joint projects with the aim of improving the protection of human rights worldwide;